-addToWallet.js is a simple file-copying program which you can examine at your leisure.
-It moves an identity from the test network sample to Isabella's wallet.
-Let's focus on the result of this program - the contents of the wallet which will be used to submit transactions to PaperNet:
+We can now turn our focus to the result of this program - the contents of the wallet which will be used to submit transactions to PaperNet:

 '''

 (isabella)$ ls ../identity/user/isabella/wallet/

 isabella.id

 '''

 Isabella can store multiple identities in her wallet, though in our example, she only uses one.
 The wallet folder contains an isabella.id file that provides the information that Isabella needs to connect to the network.
 Other identities used by Isabella would have their own file.
 You can open this file to see the identity information that issue.js will use on behalf of Isabella inside a JSON file.
 The output has been formatted for clarity.